⚠️ Are you reliant on debt to make ends meet or unable to afford minimum repayments?

 After making your budget, you should have an accurate idea of how much money you have for debt repayment each month.
 The next question is how best to use it.

 There are two generally accepted routes to paying down debts.
-The first focuses on the highest interest rate first and will cost you the least in interest over time if you are able to stick to it, and the second focuses on early wins by repaying small debts to snowball into larger successes.
+The first focuses on the highest interest rate first and will cost you the least in interest over time, and the second focuses on early victories by repaying small debts to snowball into larger successes.

 In both cases you should make the minimum payments on all of your debts before choosing which method to devote extra money to.